Bending-Spoons

 I don’t think Evernote is doomed, but there is a profound shift in perception going on.
 It used to be that going to the Evernote Conference was the most important moment I looked forward to every year.
 It was great to see my friends, clients, developers, and the Evernote team.

 Furthermore, sharing news from the conference or anything else Evernote released throughout the year had such positive vibes.
-Now, it’s hard to ignore all the negativity out there.
+Now, it’s difficult to ignore all the negativity out there.

 But the mood didn’t shift at once; it rarely does.